 You will first need a consultation to ensure that you are a good candidate for a hair transplant.
-Although we do not currently perform robotic hair transplants, you can book a face-to-face consultation, which enables you to meet an expert, ask questions and voice any concerns you may have regarding a hair transplant procedure.
+Although we do not currently perform robotic hair transplants, you can book a consultation, which enables you to meet an expert, ask questions and voice any concerns you may have regarding a hair transplant procedure.

 The process of a robotic hair transplant is similar to an FUE hair transplant.
 Once you arrive for your treatment, hair in the donor area will be trimmed right down to make follicles easy to identify and extract.